 Have you ever seen artificial mountains?
-Moreover, have you ever heard of artificial potash mountains?
+Furthermore, have you ever heard of artificial potash mountains?
 You might be wondering if it’s even possible.
 Yes, it’s possible!
-Furthermore, these mountains do exist!
+And, these mountains do exist!

 Potash Waste Mountains or simply Potash Mountains are located near Soligorsk city in Belarus.
 As you might have figured out, the artificial mountains are formed by waste left after potash salt extraction from four underground mines situated in this area.

 Potash Mountains rise up to 160-260 feet above sea level and cover tens of acres of land.